Late morning was pleasantly sunny. Jeremy directed his feet toward the delicatessen overlooking the boat ramp. He was

 A water taxi on a trailer was being slowly backed into the bay.
 The boat’s hull was black with decay.
-A man waving his arms behind the trailer suddenly shouted: “Stop!”
+A man waving his arms near the water suddenly shouted: “Stop!”

 Jeremy lingered on the deli’s sunlit patio, looking down at the scene with vague curiosity.
 He then stepped inside the deli, carefully analyzed the choices and ordered a turkey and avocado sandwich.

 He returned to the patio to wait.